 Let’s have a look at the four most salient narratives.

 The Migration and Development Narrative

 While recognizing that migration poses challenges, most cities engaged in strategic action at the global level reject securitization as a narrative.
 In an op-ed, the Mayors of Bristol, Kampala, and Milan denounced the “toxic political discourse on migration” at national and intergovernmental levels and highlighted the many ways migration can contribute to the development of cities.
-Similar statements can be found in the Mechelen Declaration, which cities adopted to contribute to the Global Compact for Migration, as well as the 2018 Marrakech Mayors Declaration.
-The crucial point cities make in the “migration and development narrative” is that migration has potential to be a positive force for change – if it is well managed through jointly developed and vertically coherent policies.
+Similar statements can be found in the Mechelen Declaration (download the Mechelen Declaration), which cities adopted to contribute to the Global Compact for Migration, as well as the 2018 Marrakech Mayors Declaration (download the Marrakech Mayors Declaration).
+The crucial point cities make in the “migration and development narrative” is that migration has the potential to be a positive force for change – if it is well managed through jointly developed and vertically coherent policies.
 In order to create enabling environments for newcomers and locals alike, cities call upon national and international decision-makers to develop joint action for improving local data generation, building local capacity to mainstream migration into urban planning and granting cities direct access to national and international funding.

 The Urban Citizens Narrative